ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 In a matrix multiplication, for each of the elements in the matrix, we are doing a dot product of the row of one matrix and the column of another.
 In this algorithm, we have a couple ways of parallelizing it.

-We could try to parallelize the dot product itself for each individual result element. this means we need to do 16 loops, and on each, load a column vector and a row vector, then do `_mm_dp_ps` to do the dot product itself.
+We could try to parallelize the dot product itself for each individual result element.
+This means we need to do 16 loops, and on each, load a column vector and a row vector, then do `_mm_dp_ps` to do the dot product itself.
 Due to the data patterns, this is not a good option.
 Too many instructions total and too much data shuffling due to the column vectors.
 If the matrix was transposed, this could be a better option.
-But its not.
+But it's not.

 The other option would be to parallelize the dot product calculation, and do 4 dot products at once, for filling an entire row of the result.